Agiagit/StreamingRAG/README.md

 # StreamingRAG

 A live, predictive retrieval system based on RAG: as the user types, the system continuously searches the document collection and, once it is confident enough, answers before the user finishes.

-# Streaming RAG

-A live, predictive retrieval system.
-As the user types, it continuously searches a document collection and, once it is confident enough about what is being asked, generates an answer before the user presses Enter.
-Typing more interrupts the answer and resumes the search.

 This is a group final project for our Machine Learning course.
 It builds on our earlier work: a small GPT trained from scratch and a basic Retrieval-Augmented Generation (RAG) prototype.